FOCUS-Rio Tinto ready to splash out on copper

 “While Rio’s shareholder returns have been significant, we believe that the best is behind it,” Goldman Sachs said in a note on why it prefers BHP to Rio.

-Other major listed rivals like Anglo American and Glencore have more diverse portfolios than Rio; Glencore supplies more than 90 commodities, while Anglo American mines coal, platinum, iron core, copper and diamonds.
+Other major listed rivals like Anglo American and Glencore have more diverse portfolios than Rio; Glencore supplies more than 90 commodities, while Anglo American mines coal, platinum, iron ore, copper and diamonds.

-Industry sources and analysts say the appointment of a new chief financial officer at Rio cements the authority of CEO Jacques, who took office in 2016.
+Industry sources and analysts say the appointment of a new chief financial officer at Rio cements the authority of CEO Jacques.

 “This change will now usher in the J-S Jacques era in full, coinciding with a time when questions on strategic direction ... are beginning to grow,” said Tyler Broda, strategist at RBC Capital Markets.